Categories: Teaching Resources

 Spreading Kindness on Valentine’s Day

 Empathetic students put themselves in the shoes of others and reflect on how they would feel in various situations.
 It’s important that you encourage students to practice empathy by imagining how another child might feel if they were excluded and didn’t receive a kind word from a classmate on Valentine’s Day.
-Here are three ways you can prepare for Valentine’s Day with your students and ensure a successful and inclusive classroom celebration.
+Here are three ways you can prepare for Valentine’s Day with your students and ensure a successful and welcoming classroom celebration.

 Model empathy